dmulyalin/salt-nornir-docker/readme.md

 - `LOG_LEVEL` - logging level, default is 'debug' can be any of 'all', 'garbage', 'trace', 'debug', 'profile', 'info', 'warning', 'error', 'critical', 'quiet'
 - `PROXY_ID` - Nornir Proxy Minion ID, default is 'nrp1'

-Feel free to adjust them as per your needs.
+Adjust above variables to meet your needs.

 ## Folders structure